A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is fixed-indemnity health insurance?

-Fixed indemnity health plans are not regulated by the ACA, do not provide coverage for the essential health benefits, can exclude pre-existing conditions, and have annual and lifetime benefit limits (as well as defined benefit limits for all services, as that’s their service model).
+Fixed indemnity health plans are not regulated by the ACA, do not have to provide coverage for essential health benefits, can exclude pre-existing conditions, and have annual and lifetime benefit limits (as well as defined benefit limits for all services, as that’s their service model).
 People who have fixed indemnity plans without additional minimum essential coverage are subject to an individual mandate penalty if they’re in a state that imposes a penalty for going without health coverage (unless they qualify for an exemption), as a fixed indemnity plan does not count as having insurance.

 The original rules released by the Department of Health and Human Services stipulated that fixed indemnity plans would only be exempt from Affordable Care Act regulation if they paid benefits on a “per-period” basis as opposed to a “per-service” basis.
 (So for example, they would need to pay a fixed-dollar amount per day in the hospital, as opposed to paying a fixed amount for each doctor visit, prescription, surgery, etc.)